-As of July 2022, tThise 2025 GSP Update includes revisions to the July 2022 GSP in response to changes in Subbasin conditions, Subbasin management, and to the Statement of Findings issued by the California Department of Water Resources (DWR) on August 4, 2023 (DWR, 2023).
+This 2025 GSP Update includes revisions to the July 2022 GSP in response to changes in Subbasin conditions, Subbasin management, and to the Statement of Findings issued by the California

+Department of Water Resources (DWR) on August 4, 2023 (DWR, 2023).
 A redlined version of the GSP that highlights the edits can be found on MercedSGMA.org.